 Parents expect to give their kids money to spend, but they don’t want them to make spending mistakes.
-While this is understandable, making mistakes is the one thing kids need to successfully manage their money.
+While this is understandable, kids’ money mistakes are key to helping them learn successfully manage their money.

 Why are parents so protective when it comes to money mistakes?
 Some of their concern is rightfully based on knowing that adult money mistakes can be devastating.

 However, as Robert Kiyosaki, the author of Rich Dad, Poor Dad, tells us,

 “There’s a bit of hidden magic in every mistake.
 The magic is called learning.”